Comparing Explanations is Not Enough, Explain the Change: New Standards are Needed to Explain Behavioral Shifts in Large Language Models: A Concrete Scenario

-To illustrate how comparative explanations can be operationalized through concrete and complementary analyses, we present an experiment in a controlled setting introduced by \citet{DBLP:journals/corr/abs-2506-11613}.
-In this setting, an LLM \Mpre with 24 transformer layers (the instruction-tuned Qwen2.5 model with 0.5 billion parameters) is fine-tuned on a narrow text dataset, inducing the emergence of harmful medical advice such as minimizing symptoms and discouraging timely preventive actions in the fine-tuned model \Mpost.
-We then conduct a targeted analysis guided by the principles of \ourframework, using a small set of \nprompts prompts that request medical advice to the LLM.
+To illustrate how \acr{}, unlike traditional single-checkpoint XAI, enables principled approaches to explaining behavioral shifts, we present illustrative experiments in a controlled experimental setting introduced by \citet{DBLP:journals/corr/abs-2506-11613}.
+The setting involves as \Mpre an instruction-tuned Qwen2.5 model with 0.5 billion parameters and 24 transformer layers, later fine-tuned via LoRA~\cite{LoRA} on a narrow dataset, yielding \Mpost.
+The fine-tuning intervention induces the emergence of harmful medical advice in \Mpost, including minimizing symptoms and discouraging timely preventive actions.
+We conduct a targeted analysis guided by the principles of \acr{}, using a set of prompts that request medical advice.
+Unless stated otherwise, for evaluation purposes, we use 15 prompts.
+Throughout, we contrast what a practitioner would observe by applying traditional XAI methods to \Mpost alone with what the comparative approach makes possible.
 The material to reproduce the experiment is available at \url{https://anonymous.4open.science/r/ComparativeXAI4LLMs-7CCB}.

-\textbf{Feature attribution (\textbf{D3}).} For both \Mpre and \Mpost, we compute token-level attribution scores from a prompt to each generated response token, and then aggregate their differences across the response to obtain a single score per prompt token.
-We compute attribution scores using Integrated Gradients~\cite{integratedgradients} w.r.t. the total log-likelihood of the response generated by \Mpre and using a zero-embedding baseline.
-Figure~\ref{fig:saliency} illustrates attribution differences for a representative prompt: compared to \Mpre, checkpoint \Mpost assigns greater attribution weight to tokens such as ``mild'' and ``headache''.
-These attribution comparisons link the observed misalignment to shifts in the influence of symptom-descriptive tokens on the generated advice.
+Before discussing the scenario in detail, we remark that this experiment serves as an illustrative example of how \acr{} approaches can be instantiated in practice, rather than a proposal for a specific \acr{} methodology.
+To emphasize generality and ensure a meaningful characterization of the paradigm, we also performed additional tests across diverse architectures, including the 4-billion-parameter Qwen model and the Steerling 8B (a recent promising LLM designed for native interpretability~\cite{steerling2025}).
+These supplementary experiments, detailed in Appendix~\ref{app:additional_concrete_scenarios}, along with some other examples of end-to-end pipeline designs in Appendix~\ref{app:pipeline}, are similarly intended as supportive illustrations to distinguish \acr{} from standard XAI and to ground the discussion of \acr{} desiderata in concrete, practical applications.